cyotek/CyotekDownDetector/README.md

 * Log dates as UTC.
 Configure if you want dates written to the log file to be in UTC or local time
 * Start with Windows.
 Self explanatory I hope
+* Wake delay.
+Specifies how long to wait after the computer wakes from sleep before availability checks are made

 All settings and statuses are stored in `ctkddtkd.json` in the same directory as the executable.
 In addition, `ctkddtkd.log`